Kr328/ipset-rs/README.md

 # ipset-rs

-A compact ipset implement for Rust.
+A compact ipset implement in Rust.

 ## Feature